pbstrein/docs/content/docs/reference/pkg/gcp/compute/instance.md

             </td>
             <td class="align-top">{{% md %}}
  (Optional)
-If true, allows this provider to stop the instance to update its properties.
+If true, allows this prvider to stop the instance to update its properties.
 If you try to update a property that requires stopping the instance without setting this field, the update will fail.
  {{% /md %}}